papes1ns/atomicfarm-starter/README.md

 - `testapi` - runs the API integration and unit tests inside docker container
 - `dbsetup` - drops db, creates db, runs migrations and seeds the rails db for development inside a docker container
-- `dexec` - short-hand command to get a shell in a running docker container
+- `dexec` - shorthand command to get a shell in a running docker container
+- `runyarn` - synchronizes node_modules volume with package.json

 ## Technologies